danjulio/lepton/ESP32/tCam-Mini/readme.md

 The serial port (running at 230,400 baud) is used to send and receive commands and responses as described below.
 Instead of sending an "image" response over the relatively slow serial port, the firmware sends an "image_ready" response to notify software running on the external system that it can read the image from the slave SPI port using a master SPI peripheral.

 The slave SPI port is partially handled by a driver running on the ESP32.
 For this reason the highest supported clock rate is 8 MHz.
 Too fast and the ESP32 slave SPI driver can't keep up.
-I found success running the interface around 7 MHz.
+I found success running the interface at 7 MHz.

 ### Command Interface
 The camera is capable of executing a set of commands and generating responses or sending image data when connected to a remote computer via one of the interfaces.
 It can support one remote connection at a time.
 Commands and responses are encoded as json-structured strings.
 The command interface exists as a TCP/IP socket at port 5001 when using WiFi.

 Each json command or response is delimited by two characters.
-A start delimiter (value 0x02) precedes the json string.
-A end delimiter (value 0x03) follows the json string.
+A Start delimiter (value 0x02) precedes the json string.
+An End delimiter (value 0x03) follows the json string.
 The json string may be tightly packed or may contain white space.
-However no command may exceed 256 bytes in length.

 ```<0x02><json string><0x03>```

 The camera currently supports the following commands.
-The communicating application should wait for a response from commands that generate one before issuing subsequent commands (although the camera does have some buffering - 1024 bytes - for multiple commands).
+The communicating application should wait for a response from commands that generate one before issuing subsequent commands (although the camera command buffer is 12,288 bytes (sized for the ```fw_segment``` command) and can support multiple short commands).

 | Command | Description |
 | --- | --- |